stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 - Select the _RSA and RSA_ algorithm
 - Choose a key length of _4096_
 - Accept the default option to have no expiration date for your key
-- Enter the same email address that you will use for code hosting sites such as GitHub
+- Enter the same email address that you will use for code hosting sites, such as Codeberg or GitHub

 Once you have created a GPG key, configure Git to use it.